-The DC section has no shoulders in most places, and where it does, those shoulders are usually on just one side of the trail.
+The DC section has no shoulders in most places, and where it does, those shoulders are almost always on just one side of the trail.

 Coalition records report that the original cost to pave the Montgomery County section was about $50 per linear foot, while the section in Washington DC was about $25 per linear foot.
-That cost difference explains why the DC section is in poorer shape—it was paved with thinner asphalt that is more easily damaged.
+That cost difference explains why the DC section is in poorer shape—it was paved with a thinner base and asphalt, that is more easily damaged.

 The Coalition has been trying for years to persuade the NPS and the Montgomery County Parks Department that they need to repave and widen the CCT.
 NPS manages the section of the CCT in Washington, DC, about 3.7 miles.
 Montgomery Parks currently manages about 3.36 miles of the CCT running up to downtown Bethesda.
 Once the Purple Line project completes the CCT from Bethesda to Silver Spring, Montgomery Parks will manage that.
 In the past, the key limiting factor has always been the issue of funding.
 However, recent legislation and anticipated major infrastructure appropriations will hopefully address the funding problem.